MrLixm/MrLixm.github.io/site/src/blog/openexr-2026/index.md

     -   with _integers_ (3,4,5,...).
     -   with _floats_ (0.25,0.2536,1.23,156.3, ...).

+    The most important point to remember being that mathematical floats can have an infinite decimal representation (like π (pi)), yet we need store numbers in the computer within finite bounds.
+Which is why we have designed [a clever system](https://en.wikipedia.org/wiki/IEEE_754) allowing us to represent a lot of float values efficiently, but not all !
+With 32bit of precision we can store `0.5` perfectly, but cannot store `0.6`, only `0.600000023841857910156` :emoji:(neocat-googly).

-    For OpenEXR only floats interest us, and making a float is [a clever system](https://en.wikipedia.org/wiki/IEEE_754) which rely on splitting the original value in 3 components.
-Here is a handy cheatsheet but *you don't need to understand it* at all for this post:
+    Here is a quite dense cheatsheet breaking down how floats encoding works, but *you don't need to understand it* at all for this post:

     <div class="diagram">
     <a href="diagram-bitdepth-encoding-dark.svg">